Solar panels on and along the road

-In the Rolling Solar project, two stretches of road surface are fitted with solar cells.
+In the Rolling Solar project, two stretches of road surface were fitted with solar cells.
 One with traditional crystalline silicon technology and the second based on thin film (CIGS).
-At the Brightlands Chemelot Campus, the project team has started the construction of a SolaRoad surface based on crystalline silicon solar cells.
-They are now testing for temperature profiles, electricity production, and robustness.
+At the Brightlands Chemelot Campus, the project team started the construction of a SolaRoad surface based on crystalline silicon solar cells.
+It has been tested for temperature profiles, electricity production, and robustness.

 Thin-film solar cells

-A second pilot with a section of road with thin-film solar cells is also underway.
+A second pilot with a section of road with thin-film solar cells also took place.
 These solar cells are easier and cheaper to integrate into new prefab and existing road surfaces than traditional technology.
-The thin-film road sections were installed in August 2021 and are now being tested.
-The first results of these tests are expected in 2022.

 Solar panels on the crash barrier